High-Sensitivity X-ray Microscope Created in Tomsk — X-ray eye

 The X-ray microscope is equipped with the function of changing the field of view and quickly changing single-crystal scintillation screens.
 This allows for research with both high spatial resolution and high sensitivity.

 The microscope is controlled using software.
-It provides research in a wide range of resolutions — from nano to meso, and also allows you to process large amounts of data and conduct statistical analysis of samples.
+It provides research in a wide range of resolutions — from nano to meso, and also allows processing large amounts of data and conducting statistical analysis of samples.
 The scanning speed using this software is more than 300 times higher than similar programs.

 The development can also be used to study samples using nanoradiography and nanotomography methods with a basic spatial resolution of up to 270 nanometers.

-Earlier www1.ru reported that in Tomsk they modernized the SKIF Cyberia supercomputer for projects on the Russian NICA collider.
+Earlier, www1.ru reported that in Tomsk, the SKIF Cyberia supercomputer was modernized for projects on the Russian NICA collider.

-The SKIF CCP linear accelerator began to be installed near Novosibirsk
+Installation of the SKIF CCP linear accelerator has begun near Novosibirsk

-Will speed up research by 300 times: TPU has created software for studying rocks using the SKIF CCP
+Will accelerate research by 300 times: TPU has created software for studying rocks using the SKIF CCP

-A new protection for scientists from radiation at the Siberian Ring Photon Source has been developed in Russia
+New protection for scientists from radiation at the Siberian Ring Photon Source developed in Russia